 Custom Installation

-OpenBSD offers the option to customize the installation process in multiple ways:
+OpenBSD offers various options to customize the installation process:

-• Add specific, non-OpenBSD, files to complement, supplement, or modify the default installation
+• Add specific, non-OpenBSD files to modify the default installation.

-• Execute commands during and/or after the installation process has completed
+• Execute commands during or after the installation process.

-• Perform an unattended installation by providing an answer file
+• Perform unattended installations using an answer file.

 The siteXX.tgz File Set #

-It’s possible to add user-created files to the installation.
-This can be done via a set called siteXX.tgz.
-Like the official OpenBSD sets, this set is a tar archive rooted in / and will be unpacked with the -xzphf tar options.
-Since it’s installed last, it can be used to overwrite or otherwise modify the default installation files as well as adding new files to it.
-It’s also possible to provide a host specific set by simply naming it like siteXX-$(hostname -s).tgz where hostname -s provides the short hostname.
+User-created files can be added to the installation using a set called siteXX.tgz.
+This set is a tar archive rooted in / and will be unpacked with the -xzphf tar options.
+As it is installed last, it can overwrite or modify default installation files and add new ones.
+For host-specific customization, name the set siteXX-$(hostname -s).tgz, where hostname -s provides the short hostname.

 The install.site and upgrade.site Scripts #

-In order to execute commands at install or upgrade time, you can install an executable named /install.site or /upgrade.site respectively.
-The file /install.site should be placed in the siteXX.gz while the /upgrade.site file can be placed in the root directory of the system before rebooting to start the upgrade.
+Commands can be executed at install or upgrade time by placing an executable named /install.site or /upgrade.site respectively.
+The /install.site file should be included in the siteXX.gz, while the /upgrade.site file can be placed in the root directory before rebooting for an upgrade.

-• To notify an admin of a successful installation
+• Notifying an admin of a successful installation.

 • server-name